 Microminerals are also called trace minerals.
 These minerals are needed in the body but require only smaller quantity intake.
 Generally, our bodies will need only a few milligrams or micrograms of a trace mineral per day.
 Some of the minerals under this group are:

 Mineral deficiency does not happen spontaneously, but instead, it happens over time and may be caused by different factors such as incorrect and insufficient diet.
 The difficulty of the body to absorb the trace mineral available from the food that we eat may already result in a mineral deficiency.
-Deficiencies in trace minerals can produce various symptoms depending on the inadequate trace mineral:
+Low levels of these trace minerals can produce various symptoms:

 - Magnesium deficiency can cause mood swings, cramps, dizziness, emotional imbalance, and stress